 Tip #1 – Publish Consistently

-Tip #2: Content Scheduling Tools
+Tip #2: Use Content Scheduling Tools

 Spreadsheet-Based Editorial Templates

-- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: Add a shortened version of the content’s URL if you plan to promote on Twitter, track your campaigns in ads, etc.

 - Publish Date

-- Content Author
+- Content Type

 WordPress Content Management Plugins